Hot chocolate in Galway? Count me in.

 A friend of mine introduced me to coconut milk hot chocolate and it is REVOLUTIONARY.
 Honestly, don’t knock it till you’ve tried it.
 I wouldn’t consider myself to be the biggest coconut fan but one cup of this and I’ve been converted.
 Make it a mocha for the added caffeine buzz.

-Without doubt one of the most adorable cafes in Galway, the delicate, patterened teacups really add to the experience.
-Unfortunately not part of the package these days, given level 5 restrictions, but something to look forward once 'normality' returns.
+Without doubt one of the most adorable cafes in Galway, the delicate, patterned teacups really add to the experience.
+Unfortunately not part of the package these days, given level 5 restrictions, but something to look forward to once 'normality' returns.

 In a strange turn of events, Cupán Tae has revealed that they like to make their hot choc with tea.
 Intriguing...

 A much-loved spot amongst coffee connoisseurs, Urban Grind is perched down in Galway's West End.
 Home to many a delicious bake, their hot choc offerings are also up there as some of the city's best.
-A cuppa and an almond croissant will have you happy dancing in no time.
+A cuppa and an almond croissant will have you happy dancing in no time... even if the weather doesn't necessarily make you feel like it.

 Hazel Mountain Chocolate